Tony118g/doctor-diary/README.md

 ## Deployment and Development

 * The project was developed using [Gitpod](https://www.gitpod.io/#get-started) to create the code and files required.
-* The project files, code and information is hosted by [Github](https://github.com/).
+* The project files, code, and information are hosted by [Github](https://github.com/).

 ### Deploying the App

 The deployment of the project was done using [Heroku](https://www.heroku.com/) through the following steps.

 1. Log in to Heroku or create an account if necessary.
-2. Click on the button labeled "New" from the dashboard in the top right corner and select the "Create new app" option in the drop down menu.
+2. Click on the button labeled "New" from the dashboard in the top right corner and select the "Create new app" option in the drop-down menu.
 3. Enter a unique name for the application and select the region you are in.
    * For this project, the unique name is "doctor-diary" and the region selected is Europe.
 4. Click on "create app".
 5. Navigate to the settings tab and locate the "Config Vars" section and click "Reveal config vars".
-6. Add a config var (if project uses creds.json file.)
+6. Add a config var (if the project uses creds.json file.)
    * In the "KEY" field:
       * enter "CREDS" in capital letters.
    * In the "VALUE" field: